 The Scholarship Program Client Project

-A key part of this scholarship experience is working with a Summit-area client on a story-telling project prior to the start of the Summit.
-The student team of scholarship recipients will work with the client to develop the story line and decide the visual format for the project.
-Participants will then go into the field to shoot photographs and record video and audio to support the project.
-The story-telling project will then be shown to attendees on the final night of the Summit.
+A key part of this scholarship experience is developing a story-telling project prior to the start of the Summit.
+The student team will work with the client to develop the story line and decide the visual format for the project.
+The team will then go into the field to shoot photographs and record video and audio to support the project.
+The story-telling project will then be shown to Summit attendees on the final night of the event.

-Below are other examples that illustrate recent client-project videos:
+Below are examples that illustrate recent client-project videos:

 2015: San Diego Bay National Wildlife Reserve

 2011: From Passion to Profession, Aaron Schmidt’s Account of His 2011 Participation

 If you have any questions, please contact a program coordinator: